 Over time, they had grown the firm, “often through mergers; the aggressive poaching of lawyers from rivals by offering outsize pay packages” into a cash producing machine.
 It worked, and for a while, the goose laid golden eggs, making many of its partners some of the highest paid corporate lawyers in the world.

 But many of the choices and methods (described above) that supported this goal of becoming a sleek, bottom-line, profit-maximizing business actually, “destroyed the fabric of a law firm partnership, where a shared sense of purpose once created willingness to weather difficult times.”
-So, as it pursued metamorphosis into a profit producing business above all else, Dewey & LeBoeuf, “discarded the traditional notions of partnership — loyalty, collegiality, a sense of equality.”
+So, as it pursued profit above all else, Dewey & LeBoeuf, “discarded the traditional notions of partnership — loyalty, collegiality, a sense of equality.”